xiyaozhuang/mkdocs-workshop/docs/index.md

 1. Commit and push changes.

-2. Build and deploy static site files using the `mkdocs gh-pages` command.
+2. Build and deploy static site files using the `mkdocs gh-deploy` command.

 That's it!
 Your project will be built and pushed to a new branch `gh-pages` and a GitHub Action will start which you can view in your GitHub repository.